Cubix1729/logicalpy/README.md

 ## Contributing

-If you want to contribute to this (small) project, you can [open an issue](https://github.com/Cubix1729/logicalpy/issues) to report a bug or request a feature, or [make a pull request](https://github.com/Cubix1729/logicalpy/pulls).
+If you want to contribute to this project, you can open an issue to report a bug or request a feature, or make a pull request.

-## Tests

-To run the the tests, first clone the repository, go into the `logicalpy` directory and locally install the project with `pip install -e .`
-Then, go into the `tests` directory and run `python -m unittest`.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed contribution guidelines.

 ## License